City & Guilds Level 3 Certificate in Design & Craft 7716.6 (Previously called Part 1)

 - Subjects: Line, Colour, Shape, Texture & Form (3-Dimensional design).

 - Techniques: such as Printing, painting, dyeing, stencilling, sketching, collage, markal, marbling!

 For the Craft unit students make a range of samples and then choose the techniques they’ve enjoyed to complete five assessment projects.
 The five are selected from: an item for interior décor such as a cushion, a wall-hanging, a container or box, an accessory and finally a quilt (of any size).

 For the Design unit, design exercises build up into portfolios of work based on each of the five topics: Line, Colour, Shape, Texture and Form.
 These are an inspirational record of the design process for future reference.

 Work is assessed by the tutor and accredited by City & Guilds through the Link 2 Create centre (for which there is an additional fee).
 Assessment is flexible for the mature student there are no exams, work is evaluated and recorded in a Logbook and on completion leads to the C&G Level 3 Certificate.

-Students are supported with handouts on the various techniques and I have a library of over 300 books available to borrow.
-I also keep a well-stocked cupboard of essential items for students to borrow, so if you forget something it’s not the end of the world!
+Students are supported with handouts on the various techniques and In addition I have a wonderful library of over 350 books available to borrow!

 Booking a class